gyselax/gyselalibxx/src/geometryRTheta/interpolation/README.md

 The interpolator is built from a product of b-splines if $r$ and $\theta$ rather than using a polar spline basis as the former is significantly less costly than the latter.
 Therefore the polar spline basis should only be used when additional smoothness is required.

 The `operator()` takes as input the values of the function we want to interpolate and the coordinates where we want to interpolate.
-It computes the coefficients on the 2D bsplines basis and evaluates the decomposition on the coordinates given as input.
+It computes the coefficients on the 2D B-splines basis and evaluates the decomposition on the coordinates given as input.